benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 * [**Exclusion**](./command-reference.md#exclusion-commands): Constrain the content migrated by creating and referencing exclusions during a migration.
 Exclusion constrain content by file size or by a regular expression match against a file name.

 * [**Migration**](./command-reference.md#migration-commands): A migration references the source and target file systems.
 Specify the source file system directory path for content to be migrated from, and include any exclusions as needed.

+* [**Hive Agent**](./command-reference.md#hive-agent-commands): Create hive agents to connect to your source and target metastores and/or databases.

+* [**Hive Rule**](./command-reference.md#hive-rule-commands): A hive rule is used to determine which databases and tables will be included for migration.
+Multiple hive rules can be applied when starting a hive migration.

+* [**Hive Migration**](./command-reference.md#hive-migration-commands): A hive migration references the source and target metastores/databases.
+Manage your hive migrations by specifying which hive rules to use.

+* [**Bandwidth Policy**](./command-reference.md#bandwidth-policy-commands): A bandwidth policy defines how much of the available bandwidth LiveData Migrator will use for all migrations.

 See the [Command Reference](./command-reference.md) page for a full list of LiveData Migrator commands and parameters.